DollarAkshay/cbh-take-home-project/Refactoring.md

 Most of the code was just nested if-else statements.
 I refactored it into a function with proper function guards and simple single if statements.
 While writing the tests I made sure to keep an old copy of the function and see if the old function returned the same result as the new refactored function.

+I also ran the .js file through the [standard javascript](https://standardjs.com/) formatter to enforce a consistent style.